Willphillips96/Home-SIEM-Lab/README.md

 ## Objective

-(THIS LAB IS IN PROGRESS) The objective of this project is to successfully configure and scan for vulnerabilities as well as remediate them via Nessus in home lab environment.
+The objective of this project is to successfully configure and scan for vulnerabilities as well as remediate them via Nessus in home lab environment.

 ### Skills Learned

-- Configured and conducted vulnerability scans using Nessus to identify and assess security weaknesses in a virtual environment.
+- Configured and conducted vulnerability scans utilizing Nessus to identify and assess security weaknesses in a virtual environment.
 - Disabled the firewall to intentionally expose the VM, demonstrating its visibility and risk factors during a vulnerability scan.
 - Performing routine scans can elimanate a large amount of risk.
-- Enhanced knowledge of security vulnerabilities.
+- Enhanced knowledge of security vulnerabilities and successfully remediating them.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- proficiency in using Nessus to scan for vulnerabilities.

 ### Tools Used